Automation Toolkit Getting Started

 • G11:Full File Path

-• H11:C:\Examples\Automation Toolkit\Reporting Example.xlsx (amend to match with the location of the workbook on your PC).
+• H11:C:\Examples\Automation Toolkit\Reporting Example.xlsx REMEMBER: Amend to match the location of the workbook on your PC.

 • G12:File Name